 While Ai Weiwei’s work with pots represent the artist’s more accessible work, there’s something about his actions and decisions with the, often expensive and historically relevant, pots that seem weirdly cinematic.
-This isn’t to say that they look like something out of a film (though actually they could easily work as something surreal given the … Continue reading Ai Weiwei’s Pots and Jean-Luc Godard’s Celluloid.
+This isn’t to say that they look like something out of a film (though actually they could easily work as something surreal given the right audience) but that the ideologies behind the works have … Continue reading Ai Weiwei’s Pots and Jean-Luc Godard’s Celluloid.

 As part of an initiative called Art Across The High Street, funding is being used to create accessible art works in public spaces while also addressing some of the visual horrors that have scarred the high streets of Swansea town from poor architectural decisions.
 The first of these public works is by artist Sinta Tantra whose work was displayed as part of the 2012 Liverpool … Continue reading Greater Reality Of Elsewhere – Sinta Tantra (Swansea High Street)

 Recently I’ve been lucky enough to be involved with a new project company in Liverpool called Art Shaped.
 The article below is a response to viewing The Right Way by Fischli and Weiss which was especially imported from a gallery in Switzerland.
 The project produced a zine which is where this article can be originally found and was given out at the screening.
 Along with other articles, … Continue reading Herzog + Postgate = Fischli and Weiss?
 (Art Shaped Liverpool)